-Learn about International Workers’ Day
+International Workers’ Day

-Together, all of us build society, making it a better, safer place with each passing year.
+Together, all of humankind builds society, making it a better, safer place with each passing year.
 Now, isn’t that something worth celebrating?
-We think it is, so let’s celebrate International Workers’ Day together!
+Many people all over the world seem to think it is!

 The History of International Workers’ Day

-In the late 19th Century, trade union and labor movements grew right along with countless industries, prompting trade unionists to begin to choose various days to celebrate the people’s labor.
-In the United States and Canada, a September holiday called Labour Day, was first proposed in the 1880s.
+Sometimes these types of actions might lead to protests, work stoppages, labor strikes or even special days to celebrate the people’s labor.
+In the United States and Canada, a September holiday called Labor Day, was first proposed in the 1880s.
 Several years later, in 1887, North America officially established Labor Day.